wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 ## Allow Access by Email Domain

-The fastest way to onboard your teammates is by configuring an [Allowed email domain](./allowed-email-domains.md) and sending them a link to your workspace.
+The fastest way to onboard your teammates is by configuring an [approved email domain](./allowed-email-domains.md) and sending them a link to your workspace.
 This enables them to join your workspace without an invitation.

 1. From the workspace home page, select **Settings**.
 2. In the **Approved Domains** section, select **Add**.